BenjaminDalziel/InfluenzaGeometry/README.md

-# Code and data for Dalziel et al. 2018 Science
+# Code and data for Dalziel et al. 2018 Science 362

-Urbanization and humidity shape the intensity of influenza epidemics in US cities
+Citation: Dalziel BD, Kissler S, Gog JR, Viboud C, Bjørnstad ON, Metcalf CJE, Grenfell BT.
+2018.
+Urbanization and humidity shape the intensity of influenza epidemics in U.S. cities.
+Science 362, 75–79.

 The file influenza_cities.csv contains the data required to reproduce the main statistical analyses: